Close panel

 Cenyt Case

 The Spanish judicial authorities have investigated the activities of Centro Exclusivo de Negocios y Transacciones, S.L. (“Cenyt”).
 This investigation has included the services provided by Cenyt to the bank (piece number 9 of the case known as ‘Tándem’, opened in December 2018).
 The investigation phase of this piece ended on January 29, 2024.
-On June 20, 2024, the Judge has issued an order agreeing to the opening of an abbreviated procedure against the bank and against certain current and former executives and employees of the bank, as well as certain former directors.
-This decision is not final and can be appealed.
-BBVA’s priority has always been to fully cooperate with the judicial authorities in clarifying the facts, having made available all relevant documents obtained in the internal investigation ordered by the bank in 2019.
+On June 20, 2024, the Judge issued an order agreeing to the opening of an abbreviated procedure against the bank and against certain current employees of the bank, as well as certain former executives and directors.
+On February 20, 2026 the Criminal Chamber of the Spanish High Court dismissed the appeal filed by BBVA, against said order.
+This decision does not alter BBVA’s status, which remains as an investigated party in the proceedings, until the judge issues, where applicable, an order for oral proceedings.
+BBVA’s priority has always been to fully cooperate with the judicial authorities in clarifying the facts.
 BBVA has always claimed and continues to claim that the entity bears no criminal responsibility for the facts under investigation.
-Until now, this case has not had an impact on the bank’s business, on its reputation or the stock performance.
 In the future, BBVA will continue to act with full determination and diligence under the direct leadership of the Board of Directors, whose members have no connection whatsoever with the case.

 READ STATEMENTS